 - 1. What does Mediation cost?

-We do not ask for a retainer, but Clients are asked to keep fees current.
-We want satisfied clients who feel that the cost of our services is fair and reasonable.
-We are willing to talk if you need a financial accommodation to obtain our services.
+I do not ask for a retainer, but Clients are asked to keep fees current.
+I want satisfied clients who feel that the cost of my services are fair and reasonable.
+I am willing to talk if you need a financial accommodation to obtain my services.